Magyartanulas/magyartanulas.github.io/noun_case_summary.md

 Adding this on the noun gives the meaning *until* or *for a length of time*, i.e. whenever the action terminates.
 In English, we would say:

 * He worked from 9 to 5 today.
-* I studied for 2 hours.
+* I only studied for 10 minutes before you came.
 * They stayed in Hungary for three weeks.

 And if we translate these to Hungarian

 * Ma 9-től 5-ig dolgozott.
-* Két óráig tanultam.
+* Csak tíz percig tanultam mielőtt jöttél.
 * Három hétig Budapesten maradtak.

 We can add the case onto `ez` and `az` to form `eddig` and `addig`.
 The word `addig` is often paired with `amíg` meaning *while*.